 To understand why and how that can happen, we need to first take into consideration two factors governing our behavior…

-Today I replayed the video of a mastermind group that I’m running.
+Today I replayed the video of a learning group that I was running.
 It was painful.
 I saw so many flaws in how I had led the meeting.
 I saw people confused by the opening statements.
-I saw where I hadn’t
+I saw where I

 By Cindy Solomon, from her blog on Startup Product The first Startup Product Academy stand-alone, full day course was Intro to Agile on December 16, 2013 in Oakland, CA. Startup Product Academy is a product of the Startup Product